marcusrein/Subgraph-Dev-Workshop/README.md

 Key features of The Graph:
 - Decentralized indexing
 - No vendor lock in
-- Highly customizable APIs (subgraphs!)
+- Highly customizable APIs (subgraphs!) that are adaptable to your needs
 - Competitive pricing for dapps that scale
 - Competitive indexing marketplace that competes for your queries
 - Highly performant